lum8rjack/diversion/README.md

 # diversion

 ## Overview
-Diversion is able to bypasses AMSI in a 64bit process by providing the PID.
+Diversion is able to bypasses AMSI in both 32bit and 64bit processes.

 ## Requirements